-These conclusions highlight the importance of prevention, the detection of disease in its early stages, and the control of frequency of the exacerbations in reducing the cost of disease.
-To prevent the disease and reduce its prevalence, it is necessary to fight its risk factors, especially tobacco, by educating people about the adverse effects of smoking and strengthening the legislative and regulatory aspects of tobacco control, especially by ratifying the WHO Framework Convention on Tobacco Control (WHO FCTC) signed in our country since 2004.
+These conclusions highlight the importance of prevention, the detection of disease in its early stages, and the control of the frequency of exacerbations in reducing the cost of the disease.
+To prevent the disease and reduce its prevalence, it is necessary to fight its risk factors, especially tobacco, by educating people about the adverse effects of smoking and strengthening the legislative and regulatory aspects of tobacco control, especially by ratifying the World Health Organization Framework Convention on Tobacco Control signed in our country since 2004.

-Regarding early detection, it require to train primary health care facilities personnel as well as private general practitioners to improve their knowledge of symptoms and management of the disease.
-It's also necessary to organize screening campaigns.
-In addition, to control exacerbations and limit hospitalization, patients with COPD should benefit from education sessions, to better understand their disease and the interest of therapeutic compliance.
-Finally, it should be noted that more research is needed on this topic, especially for the measurement of indirect cost, so that we can conclude with more reliable estimates and compare the results with international studies.
+Regarding early detection, it requires training primary health care facilities personnel as well as private general practitioners to improve their knowledge of symptoms and management of the disease.
+It is also necessary to organize screening campaigns.
+In addition to controlling exacerbations and limiting hospitalization, patients with COPD should benefit from education sessions to better understand their disease and the importance of therapeutic compliance.
+Finally, it should be noted that more research is needed on this topic, especially for the measurement of indirect costs, so that we can conclude with more reliable estimates and compare the results with international studies.